-The “Advanced C++11/C++14 and Multidisciplinary Applications“ Online Certificate is a joint project by the Baruch MFE program, Dr. Daniel Duffy and QuantNet.
+The “Advanced C++ and Modern Design“ Online Certificate is a joint project by the Baruch MFE program, Dr. Daniel Duffy and QuantNet.
 The content was developed by best-selling author Dr. Daniel Duffy and the course is delivered entirely online by QuantNet.

 Audience: We have developed this course for experienced software developers who wish to experience the full power of C++ for application development, specifically for those developers who are in one of the following categories:

 – have intermediate or advanced C++98 knowledge and who wish to learn C++11/C++14/C++20

 – have completed the Baruch MFE C++ Programming for Financial Engineering Online Certificate